AlexeyMK/alexeymk.com/_posts/2012-08-26-labs-manifesto--how-pennapps-labs-started.md

 ---
+date: 2012-08-26 21:38:18
+description: 'Cobol on Rails was built in PHP and mySQL.
+It was the first serious web project that a few friends and I undertook.  '
 layout: post
-title: !
-'How PennApps Labs Came to Be'
-description: "Cobol on Rails was built in PHP and mySQL.
-It was the first serious web project that a few friends and I undertook.  "
 published: true
-date: 2012-08-26 21:38:18
 tags:
+- penn
-- labs
+- hackathons
-- advice
+- reflections
+title: How PennApps Labs Came to Be
 ---

 ### I still remember the first project I ever worked on that went viral. ###